hapify/hapify/docs/index.md

 # Get Started with Hapify

-Hapify was born out of the desire to accelerate modern development, by replacing traditionnal statics boilerplates with dynamic boilerplates.
+Hapify was born out of the desire to accelerate modern development, by replacing traditionnal static boilerplates with dynamic boilerplates.

-Hapify removes the need to write repeating boilerplate for extended CRUD operations for both backend & frontend development.
+Hapify removes the need to write repeating boilerplates for extended CRUD operations for both back-end & front=end development.
-Focus on features instead of doing repetitive work !
+Focus on features instead of doing repetitive work!

 * Hapify is an agnostic code generator allowing the creation of any kind of app.
-* Hapify takes two inputs, the relational data-models and code templates.
+* Hapify takes two inputs, relational data-models and code templates.
-* Hapify by does not command any paradigm or code structure.
-Users can defined their own code templates with their preferred language.
+* Hapify does not command any paradigm or code structure.
+Users can define their own code templates with their preferred language.

 To be more efficient, the generated code is meant to be used within a boilerplate.
 Therefore, boilerplates for Hapify embed compatible code templates.
-You can browse code boilerplate [here](https://hub.hapify.io).
+You can browse code boilerplates [here](https://hub.hapify.io).

 ### Tutorial quick overview